-Indeed, the government has done its due share through funding the research on best models of biodigesters suitable to local conditions.
-It has also thought about the capacity development, training technicians and entrepreneurs, social marketing and woman carrying a biogas back from a biogas seller in Ethiopia subsidizing the construction of biogas systems for households.
+It has also thought about the capacity development, training technicians and entrepreneurs, social marketing and subsidizing the construction of biogas systems for households.

 However, the realization of the full potential of biogas as a viable cooking energy source for the rural Rwandans requires additional innovative ways for the production and distribution of this fuel.

-This innovative re-thinking about biogas systems could borrow a lead from the notable success story of the adoption of institutional biogas systems where in schools and prisons they have reduced firewood consumption by close to 60% and 40% respectively, along with significantly improved hygienic conditions and cost savings.
+This innovative re-thinking about biogas systems could borrow a leaf from the notable success story of the adoption of institutional biogas systems where, in schools and prisons, they have reduced firewood consumption by close to 60% and 40% respectively.

+As a bonus, the adoption of biogas in these institutions has also significantly improved hygienic conditions of inmates and students and contributed a lot in cost savings.

 When this success rate is put in contrast with the painful adoption of biogas by households, it becomes apparent that part of the problem is related to the size and scale of the systems.

-Indeed, institutional biogas systems have benefited from the fact that their size allows their owning institutions to sink their construction and maintenance costs easily through the economy of scale.
+In retrospection, the institutional biogas systems have benefited from the fact that their size allows their owning institutions to sink their construction and maintenance costs easily through the economy of scale.

 If such a model can be replicated for rural households where large collective digesters are used instead of disparate small household systems, then there is no doubt that a similar success rate can be registered.

-This of course would require solving the biogas transportation problem and development of adapted cooking stoves.
+This, of course, would require solving the biogas transportation problem and development of adapted cooking stoves.
 On top of that, a business model has to be developed to facilitate the entrepreneurs to source the funding of the needed investments and recover the costs and make profits through sales to households.

-The potential biogas market in Rwanda is estimated at 150,000 households and a client base of this magnitude along with a plethora of different government incentives (financial, fiscal, and technical) around a biogas value chain would combine to ensure the development of a potentially thriving business around biogas in Rwanda's rural areas.
+The potential biogas market in Rwanda is estimated at 150,000 households and a client base of this magnitude along with a plethora of different government incentives (financial, fiscal, and technical) around the biogas value chain would combine to ensure the development of a potentially thriving business around biogas in Rwanda's rural areas.